NNPDF/apfelcomb/README.md

 ## Helper scripts

-Several helper scripts are provided to make using APFELcomb easier (particuarly when generating a full set of FK tables for a particular theory).
+Several helper scripts are provided to make using APFELcomb easier (particularly when generating a full set of FK tables for a particular theory).
 - `scripts/disp_grids.py` displays a full list of APPLgrid, DIS or DYP subgrids implemented in APFELcomb.
 - `run_allgrids.py [theoryID] [job script]` scans the results directory and submits jobs for all missing subgrids for the specified theory.
-- `test_submit.py` is an example [job script] to be used for run\_allgrids.py.
+- `test_submit.py` is an example [job script] to be used for `run\_allgrids.py`.
 These scripts specify how jobs are launched on a given cluster.
 - `hydra_submit.py` is the [job script] for the HYDRA cluster in Oxford.
 - `merge_allgrids.py [theoryID]` merges all subgrids in the results directory for a specified theory into final FK tables.
 This does not delete subgrids.
 - `finalise.sh [theoryID]` runs C-factor scaling, copies COMPOUND files, deletes the subgrids, and finally compresses the result into a theory.tgz file ready for upload.